douglasgreen/outlines/languages/turkish/grammar.en.md

-# Turkish
+# Turkish Grammar

 ## Introduction to Turkish

-Give an introduction to turkish, while discussing the following topics:
+Give an introduction to Turkish, while discussing the following topics:
 * The Turkish Language: History and Characteristics
 * The Turkish Alphabet and Pronunciation
 * Basic Vocabulary and Useful Phrases